stribizhev/runtime-domain-adaptation-tutorial/README.md

 # Runtime domain adaptation
 ## Introduction
-In this tutorial we will learn how to use Marian to translate texts using on-the-fly domain adaptation to improve translation quality by adapting the NMT model to the text at hand.
+In this tutorial we will learn how to use Marian to translate texts using on-the-fly domain adaptation [1] to improve translation quality by adapting the NMT model to the text at hand.

-TODO

 ## Software dependencies
 We will be using multiple different tools to preprocess the data and measure the